 Another approach, according to The Cleveland Clinic, is to prescribe a continuous pill - which eliminates the patient's menstrual period and prevents the patient from experiencing a drop in estrogen.

-- Q What prescription medications are available for migraine headaches?
+- Q What anti-migraine rescue medicines are available for children?